marlia92/PFA-component-starter/src/content/pages/why.md

               weight, no surprise dependencies, just the pieces you actually need to build great pages.
       - _component: building-blocks/wrappers/accordion/accordion-item
-        title: How is the component library so fast?
+        title: How is the component starter so fast?
         contentSections:
           - _component: building-blocks/core-elements/text
             text: >-